fendihalim/FendiFinds/_pages/about.md

 Oftentimes, I like to explore unique foods.
 What I don’t like is overpriced food that isn’t delicious.
 I write my restaurant reviews based on the standard that most people love (not just my personal taste)—which is McDonald’s.
 Although I usually prefer other fast food over McDonald’s, you’ll understand what I mean when I say, “I’d rather eat McDonald’s."

+---

+### What You'll Find Here

+- Simple recipes anyone can follow
+- Reviews of local restaurants and coffee spots
+- Tips for cooking on a budget
+- Kitchen equipment recommendations

+Thanks for stopping by!
+Feel free to reach out anytime.

+---